Skip to content

 • SCP.
 Linux command-line tool used to securely transfer files on CHPC's interactive nodes or on a Data Transfer Node (DTN).

-You can utilize Modules to load or unload software needed to run your programs into the environment.
-Details on available software and usage instructions are available on our Software page.
+Details on available software and usage instructions are available on our software page.

-To conduct research on the Granite, Notchpeak, and Redwood clusters at the CHPC with priority access to CHPC-owned nodes, an allocation is required.
-To find out what resources you can access, type 'mychpc batch' command in your terminal after logging in to a cluster.
-Older clusters (Kingspeak and Lonepeak) in the General Environment do not require allocation.
+To conduct computational research on CHPC-owned resources on the granite, notchpeak, and redwood clusters, an allocation is required.
+To find out what resources you can access, type mychpc batch command in your terminal after logging in to a cluster.
+Older clusters (kingspeak and lonepeak) in the General Environment do not require allocation.

 Training and support